 Welcome to Chain Slap.
 This is a place for Gillen Photography to post gear reviews, blog posts, sponsor love, and works in progress.

 When I am working on a project, whether its personal or for my business, I am always thinking about the the story and how I can tell it best.
 Making a photo or a video that I care about is a methodical dance between mechanics, electronics, and creativity.
 I would be remiss if I didn't acknowledge the part my gear plays.
 To that end I am a bit of a gear junkie.
 When it comes to photography gear, its all about removing limitations so my creativity can lead.
-With mountain bikes its all about the connection to the trail, the harmony of mechanics, dirt, flow, and some pain.
+With mountain bikes its all about the connection to the trail, the harmony of mechanics, dirt, and flow

 Photography Gear Currently

 3DR Solo #2

 Quick Edits, News, and Work in Progress

 How Mountain biking has always made me feel...

 "We spend hours thinking, designing, questioning;

 Also you can spend a few seconds lost in